lwhiteley/AngularLogExtender/README.md

 ###Notes

-The prefered file to use is the log-ex-unobtrusive.js file.
-You can include the module to your AngularJs Application and it does all the work immediately.
+You can include the module in your AngularJS Application and it does all the work immediately.
 Methods native to the log extender are not publicly available in your AngularJs Application so this extension can be used as a standalone plugin.
 Advanced configurations can be done to make the $log service fit your personal development style.
 Log methods are now colour coded by default.

 Supported browsers for Colorize are currently `Google Chrome` and `Mozilla Firefox`.